schoolsbycounty

 How much does Franklin Parish spend per student?

 Franklin Parish spends $7,959 per pupil annually on public education, based on NCES district finance data.
-This includes instructional costs, support services, and capital expenditures allocated across the student population.
+Current operating spending per fall enrollment, including instruction, support services, administration, transportation, and operations.
+It excludes capital outlays and debt service in the SchoolsByCounty methodology.

 Frequently Asked Questions